Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Hidden reflector holder for discreetly protecting your bike.

-- Portable Charging Block – always always keep your phone charged for safety and security.
+- Portable Charging Block – this is one of the smallest 10,000mAh size chargers.
+Always, always keep your phone charged for safety and security.
 You may want to consider a larger charging block with double the charging capability to keep multiple devices charged.

 TV’s For A Dorm Room